netzbandit/YAMPF/README.md

 ---------------

 To get started, just copy the project to a folder in your web server's document root.
-Open the folder's url in the browser and you should read "Hello, yasp-mf".
+Open the folder's url in the browser and you should read "Hello, YAMPF".

 ### What happend?

-When no controller and action is given in the url, yasp-mf takes _start/index_ instead.
+When no controller and action is given in the url, YAMPF takes _start/index_ instead.
 So the method _index_ in the class _StartController_ has been called an afterwards the view start/index.php has been rendered.
 The controller just set the greetings message and the view displayed it inside a H1 tag.